Learning-based Sketches for Frequency Estimation in Data Streams without Ground Truth: Theoretical Analysis

 \section{Theoretical Analysis}

 In this section, we analyze the proposed UCL-sketch, including complexity, keys coverage, error bound, and requirement for unbiased estimation during training.
-Due to space constraints, we only list the conclusions here.
+Due to space constraints, we only list the conclusions and remarks here.
 Detailed proofs can be found in Appendix.
+For convenience, we list the notations frequently used in this part in Table~\ref{tab:notations}.

-\textbf{Definition 1} \textit{(s-restricted Isometry Constant~\citep{candes2005decoding}).
+\textbf{Definition 1} \textit{(s-restricted Isometry Constant~\cite{candes2005decoding}).
 For every integer $s = 1,2, \ldots $, we define the s-restricted isometry constants $\sigma_s$ of a matrix $\boldsymbol{A}$ as the smallest quantity such that}

 \textit{for all $s$-sparse vectors, where a vector is said to be $s$-sparse if it has at most $s$ nonzero entries.}